-• Human resource development
+$\circ$ Human resource development

-- In terms of infrastructure for undertaking international medical projects, such as the overseas expansion of drugs, medical device, etc., medical technology, and medical services, the government will introduce foreign medical personnel to high-quality Japanese diagnostic and therapeutic techniques, providing them with ongoing opportunities to actually come into contact with them and strengthening educational functions in this area. - The government will contribute to social stability in the Western Pacific Region in particular, by improving the standard of public health via the WHO's support programs.
+• In terms of infrastructure for undertaking international medical projects, such as the overseas expansion of drugs, medical equipment, etc., medical technology, and medical services, the government will introduce foreign medical personnel to high-quality Japanese diagnostic and therapeutic techniques, providing them with ongoing opportunities to actually come into contact with them and strengthening educational functions in this area.

+• The government will contribute to social stability in the Western Pacific Region in particular, by improving the standard of public health via the WHO's support programs.
 Maternal and child health and measures against infectious disease remain a high priority in emerging and developing countries, and they face a double disease burden in the form of lifestyle-related diseases and other non-communicable diseases (NCDs), so tackling these is a major challenge.
-However, the increase in the financial burden on the individual is also becoming a problem, so to achieve UHC, the government will strengthen support for human resource development in the field of health policy by sharing Japan's own experience and knowledge.
-Through this, it will improve the environment for Japanese companies to expand into these regions.
+However, the increase in the financial burden on the individual is also becoming a problem, so in order to achieve UHC that contributes to strengthening response to public health crises and preventing and preparing for crises, the government will strengthen support for human resource development in the field of health policy by sharing Japan's own experience and knowledge.
+By increasing the number of human resources developed in this way, the government will make environmental improvements for facilitating Japanese companies' advance into rising and developing countries.